Franck Ribéry

 In 2007, Ribéry joined German club Bayern Munich for a then club-record fee of €25 million.
 With Bayern, he won nine Bundesliga titles (at the time a Bundesliga record), six DFB-Pokal, one UEFA Champions League and one FIFA Club World Cup, which include five doubles and one treble, amounting to a then club record of 24 titles over twelve seasons.
 His form for Bayern in the club's 2012–13 treble winning season saw him nominated alongside Lionel Messi and Cristiano Ronaldo on the three-man shortlist for the 2013 FIFA Ballon d'Or.
 During his long spell at Bayern, Ribéry was also known for his fruitful partnership with fellow winger Arjen Robben—together they were affectionately referred to by the nickname Robbery.
 He left Bayern in summer 2019, and subsequently joined Italian side Fiorentina, while Robben retired from football.
+After two years in Florence, Ribery joined Salernitana, the final club of his career, before retiring in 2022.

-Between 2006 and 2014, Ribéry represented the France national team 81 times.
+Between 2006 and 2014, Ribéry played for the France national team 81 times.
 He played at two FIFA World Cups (2006 and 2010) and two UEFA European Championships (2008 and 2012).
 Individually, Ribéry is a three-time winner of the French Player of the Year award and also won the German award of Footballer of the Year, becoming the first player to hold both honours.
 He has also been named to the UEFA Team of the Year and declared the Young Player of the Year in France.
 In 2013, Ribéry won the UEFA Best Player in Europe Award.
 In 2013, he was also ranked fourth in The Guardians list of the best players in the world.

-He is currently in charge as a technical collaborator of Italian Serie A club Salernitana, which was also his final club as a player.
+He is currently in charge as a technical collaborator of Italian Serie B club Salernitana, which was also his final club as a player.